 To adequately participate in a bid protest, you may want to seriously consider retaining a government contract protest lawyer because he or she can be admitted into a protective order.
 The protective order prohibits disclosure of sensitive information during a protest.
 Generally, attorneys are admitted into a protective order.
 As a contractor, you will not be allowed given the sensitive information at risk when challenging the award decision.

-For additional information and legal advice or help with meeting the Court of Federal Claims or GAO government contract protest timeline, call our CFOC and GAO bid protest attorneys at 1-866-601-5518.
+For additional information and legal advice or help with meeting the Court of Federal Claims or GAO government contract protest timeline after a government bid, call our bid protest attorneys at 1-866-601-5518.